pupilfirst/wd201-scripts/tdd/README.md

 - Green stage

-  In this stage, developer writes minimum code required to pass the test added.
-The test show that the functionality of the code is already satisfied.
+In this stage, the developer writes the minimum code required to pass the test added.
+The test shows that the functionality of the code is already satisfied.
 The green phase indicates that everything is working, but not necessary in the most optimal way.

 - Blue stage